Kevon Looney

 Growing up in Wisconsin, Looney was named the top high school player in the state as a senior in 2014.
 He also received national recognition as a five-star prospect and earned All-American honors.
 In his only season at UCLA, Looney led all freshmen in the nation in double-doubles, recording double figures in both points and rebounds in 15 games.
 One of the top players in the Pac-12, he was also named to their all-freshman team.
 As a rookie with Golden State, Looney's playing time was limited after undergoing surgery on both his hips.
 The next season, a strained left hip sidelined him for most of the playoffs during their championship run.
 Finally healthy in 2017–18, Looney became a regular in the Warriors' rotation as an undersized center, helping them win a second straight championship.
-He won a third championship with Golden State in 2022.
+Looney won a third championship with Golden State in 2022 as their starting center.
+After ten seasons with the Warriors, Looney signed with the Pelicans in 2025.